In which the author offers up his humble insights into writing stories people will love

 I would never fault anyone for asking a published author if they would read and critique a manuscript.
 I mean, duh, if I wanted to learn cabinet making, shooting, accounting, writing, whatever–I’d want a professional to give me tips and feedback.
 So I don’t think anyone should feel bad for asking.
 Alas, I am simply too busy with my day job, my writing job, and my family to even think about being able to do this.
 So I do not read and critique manuscripts.
 But that doesn’t mean you can’t get expert feedback.

-1. There are pros who DO read and critique.
+Second, there are pros who DO read and critique.
 You have a number of options.
 For example, Marco Palmieri, an editor who has many many years of experience with Simon Schuster and Tor Books, provides developement edits (story), line edits, copy edits, and proofreading.
 I’ve never used his services, but have heard good things.
 You can contact him at his site Otherworld Editorial.
 Mette Harrison, a pro author, provides such services as well.
 Mette reads a massive number of books each year and so can respond to many genres.
 She has a regular writing advice column on Orson Card’s Intergalactic Medicine Show.
 If that’s not enough, know that Orson Card loves her work (his review of Mira Mirror and Princess and the Hound).
 There are other pros.
 Just Google and look at their backgrounds.

-2. Go to pro author workshops.
+Third, go to pro author workshops.
 I don’t have time to critique, but I do make time to share what I know.
 If you come to a workshop, I can certainly respond to your pitch or concept.
 I still won’t have time to read and report my experience with the whole manuscript, but it’s better than nothing.
 On the other hand, while I am limited, there are workshops by pro authors that DO take time to look at your whole novel.
 David Farland and Dean Wesley Smith, both excellent pro authors, hold novel workshops that do this.
 I’ve attended workshops they’ve held and can recommend them to you.
 And if you just want an all-around killer workshop, then Orson Card holds a week-long literary boot camp (announced each Jan-Feb) where you’re required to write a short story, but it’s so much more than short stories.
 I can’t recommend Card’s workshop highly enough.
 But don’t limit yourself to the three pros above–there are others.

-3. Finally, sometimes the best insight comes not from feedback on your own work, but by you reading other people’s work (as a reader, not a critiquer) and simply asking yourself where it was unclear, unbelievable, or boring AS WELL AS where it was clear, believable, and interesting.
+Finally, sometimes the best insight comes not from feedback on your own work, but by you reading other people’s work (as a reader, not a critiquer) and simply asking yourself where it was unclear, unbelievable, or boring AS WELL AS where it was clear, believable, and interesting.
 For each case try to identify what was going on that made it that way for you.